In the workplace, soft skills are often more important than your knowledge

 They might move to another job or strategy, which isn’t always helpful.
 A successful business stands on tasks repeated for a long time.
 You can’t expect your brand to rise above others after the first or second try.

-Smart people also tend to seek complex solutions for tiny problems, same as they like overthinking things only to show off their intelligence.
+Smart people also tend to seek complex solutions for tiny problems, the same as they like overthinking things only to show off their intelligence.

 EQ matters more than IQ